 Self-determination must be the foundation of all work with Aboriginal and Torres Strait Islander communities.
 Self-determination involves partnering with Aboriginal and Torres Strait Islander communities and organisations at the highest levels of participation.
-Arnstein's Ladder of Participation (1969) provides a valuable tool for understanding the various levels of participation.
+Arnstein's Ladder of Participation (1969) (Section 3: Promoting Self-Determination in your Learning Content) provides a valuable tool for understanding the various levels of participation.